 \section{Abstract}

-One of the challenges in text generation is to control generation as intended by a user.
-Previous studies have proposed to specify the keywords that should be included in the generated text.
-However, this is insufficient to generate text which reflect the user intent.
-For example, placing the important keyword beginning of the text would helps attract the reader's attention, but existing methods do not enable such flexible control.
+One of the challenges in text generation is to control text generation as intended by the user.
+Previous studies proposed specifying the keywords that should be included in the generated text.
+However, this approach is insufficient to generate text that reflect the user's intent.
+For example, placing an important keyword at the beginning of the text would help attract the reader's attention; however, existing methods do not enable such flexible control.
 In this paper, we tackle a novel task of controlling not only keywords but also the position of each keyword in the text generation.
-To this end, we show that a method using special tokens can control the relative position of keywords.
+To this end, we propose a task-independent method that uses special tokens to control the relative position of keywords.
 Experimental results on summarization and story generation tasks show that the proposed method can control keywords and their positions.
-We also demonstrate that controlling the keyword positions can generate summary texts that are closer to the user's intent than baseline.
-We release our code~\footnote{\url{https://github.com/ckdjrkffz/controlling_keyword_position}}.
+The experimental results also demonstrate that controlling the keyword positions can generate summary texts that are closer to the user's intent than baseline.